 And once you’ve mastered something truly difficult, you can take a second look at those outrageously nefarious, blindingly brilliant, amazingly competent masterminds of evil and see them for what they truly are: Glib-and-lazy fuck-ups doing the minimum necessary to get by.

 In Latin we can say, “Educere est educare” — to bring up is to bring out — to cultivate your mind is to liberate it, to lead it forevermore away from the slavery of ignorance.
 No matter what your pedigree, unless you were very lucky you were cheated of an education when you were young.
 This is the year you can begin to amend that deficit.

 You’ll be better for the effort, and wiser, and more confident.
 But you’ll be more independent, too, more indomitable.
 And you’ll be more admirable — to your spouse, to your children, to your family and friends — and to yourself.

 You weren’t just cheated of an education when you were young, you were cheated out of the full awareness of your own humanity.
 Not by outrageously nefarious bad guys, but by glib-and-lazy fuck-ups.

 This year is your chance to break the chains of ignorance forever.
 And in the process, you just might find that you have also broken the imaginary chains that bind you to supposed masterminds of evil.

-[I wrote this for FreeTheAnimal.com a couple of years ago, but I want to mirror it here, as well, since it's so much a part of what this site is for. --GSS]
+[I wrote this for FreeTheAnimal.com a few years ago, but I want to mirror it here, as well, since it’s so much a part of what this site is for. –GSS]